martbhell/martbhell.github.io/posts/2023/10/linux-world-cup-2023.md

 Quite a lot slower.
 11m 26secs vs 2m32 for winner.

-Winner: Used some AWS (typed it in painstaikingly slowly) to parse very elegantly.
+Winner: Used some awk (typed it in without copying, so could have prepared a bit better :) to parse.
+Very elegantly and small compared to .. my python.

 I wrote some python to read it.
 Had it prepared.
 But still managed to introduce typos and indentation issues.
 Could have prepared the csv reader much more in advance.
 But OK, I wanted a challenge under pressure.
 Keep forgetting that it's all strings.. vim recover file.